 Independent schools are not required to follow national pay scales.
 While some schools have national pay scales, others are less transparent.

 Your school should pay you a cost-of-living pay rise each year and should provide transparent pay scales.
-Schools in which the NASUWT is recognised may submit a pay claim each year.
+Schools in which NASUWT is recognised may submit a pay claim each year.

 Teachers in independent special schools

-The NASUWT successfully pressed the DfE to provide funding for increased teacher pension costs to local authorities for pupils with education, health and care (EHC) plans who are educated in independent settings.
+NASUWT successfully pressed the DfE to provide funding for increased teacher pension costs to local authorities for pupils with education, health and care (EHC) plans who are educated in independent settings.